wp-plugins/popups-plus/README.txt

 Stable tag: 1.1

-Popups Plus plugin, scroll triggered popups, popups triggered with time, is compatible with most of the plugins.
+Popups Plus plugin, gives; scroll triggered popups, time triggered popups etc. It is compatible with most of the plugins.

 == Description ==